jab-r/rust-nostr-relay/nip-service.md

 - Maintain a durable MLS state for the service identity (“service member”) using a secure provider (e.g., SQLite + SQLCipher persisted via GCS Fuse in Cloud Run).
 - For sensitive actions, compose MLS application messages for the admin group(s) with the service member.
 - Securely handle any plaintext in memory only; never persist plaintext to DB or logs.

+Implementation Placement (Informative)
+- In-process service member (inside the relay):
+  - Pros: simpler wiring and lower latency; direct access to inbound 445 events; unified observability.
+  - Cons: larger blast radius; relay and MLS logic are coupled; careful resource isolation needed.
+- Out-of-process service member (separate service):
+  - Pros: strong fault/isolation boundaries; independent scaling and deployment cadence; portability across relays.
+  - Cons: higher complexity (ingest/publish paths, retries, idempotency), additional credentials, and registry synchronization.

+This specification is transport/profile-centric and placement-agnostic.
+Deployments MUST preserve the same JSON schemas, authorization rules (jwt_proof + MLS membership), and confidentiality guarantees regardless of placement.

+Implementation Configuration (Deployment)
+- enable_in_process_decrypt: boolean (default: true)
+  - When false, the relay never attempts in-process decrypt/dispatch; external service-members can handle MLS messages as normal clients.
+- preferred_service_handler: "in-process" | "external" (default: "in-process")
+  - Selects a single active handler at deployment scope.
+The non-selected path SHOULD be passive to reduce churn.
+Idempotency by action_id MUST remain enforced to neutralize duplicates in hybrid scenarios.
+- gating_use_registry_hint: boolean (default: false)
+  - Optional prefilter to skip attempts when registry does not mark a group as service-enabled.
+Security note: this is an ops hint only; MLS membership remains the authoritative gate.
+- mls_service_user_id: string (optional)
+  - Service-member user identifier for the relay’s MLS client, used by the membership-first gate (has_group(client, user_id, group_id)) when in-process decrypt is enabled.

 Profiles